bkesterbyld/caring-amaranth/src/pages/index.md

   - type: cta_section
     title: ''
     content: >
-      We help technical founders blaze a killer path with advisory services and starter capital.
+      We help technical founders blaze a market innovation path with advisory services and starter capital.
 We focus on product-obsessed companies targeting markets and user bases with strong bottoms-up or network-based customer acquisition potential.
     actions: []
     actions_position: bottom
     align: center